 To restore manufacturer's settings - at the console use the command Ibrestore or in the WUI goto Maintenance > Backup & Restore > Restore Manufacturer's Defaults.
 This will reset the address to 192.168.2.21.

-Additional Appliance Configuration Using The Web Interface
+Appliance Configuration Using the Web User Interface

 When using a Clustered Pair, all configuration must be done via the master unit, the slave unit will then be synchronized automatically.
-If for some reason the master is down and changes are required to the slave's setup, these changes will not be automatically replicated to the master when its brought back online and therefore must be handled manually.